Need help with your tracker or account? Get Support

-The newest and most modern GPS tracker for dogs available on the market today, the Tractive GPS DOG Tracker, has dimensions of about 72 x 29 x 16 millimeters and weighs approximately 30 grams.
+The Tractive GPS dog tracker, has dimensions of about 72 x 29 x 16 millimeters and weighs approximately 30 grams.
 Below, you can see the size of the GPS tracker, which easily fits onto your dog’s collar or harness:

 Small, compact and lightweight, GPS trackers can be worn comfortably by your dog at all times, in the same way that you wear a standard or smartwatch.

 Imagine the face of a watch being implanted under your skin – ouch!
 In this way, it would not be comfortable nor safe to implant a GPS tracker into your dog.

 By comparison, an implantable ID chip or transponder is about 11 millimeters long and two millimeters thick – nearly the size of a grain of rice.
 At this size, they can be safely implanted between your dog’s shoulders.
 It is a simple, electronic chip enclosed in a glass cylinder, as shown in the x-ray photo below:

 Why is there a size difference between GPS trackers and implantable chips?